 …you’re probably looking for my writing.
 Here’s where you can find it!

 My Dreamwidth Blog holds most of my day-to-day writing, as well as, currently, Inner Circle (see below).
-Prompts such as 3 Word Wednesday go there.
+Prompts such as 3 Word Wednesday & Blogging A-Z go there.

 Inner Circle, a webserial set in a far-post-apoc magical world: Getting to the Inner Circle can take a lifetime – or cost you your life.